citp/privacy-policy-historical/s/sw/swi/swinburneonline.edu.au.md

 **Privacy policy**

-Swinburne University has a Privacy Policy that can be found on its Policies and Procedures Database, which outlines the ways in which we intends to meet our privacy commitments and details the procedures for making complaints under the Act.
-The Privacy Policy can be located at:  <http://policies.swinburne.edu.au/ppdonline/showdoc.aspx?recnum=POL/2008/166>
+Swinburne University has a [Privacy Policy](http://policies.swinburne.edu.au/ppdonline/showdoc.aspx?recnum=POL/2008/166) that can be found on its Policies and Procedures Database, which outlines the ways in which we intends to meet our privacy commitments and details the procedures for making complaints under the Act.

 **Contact**